 TCGA Tissue Sample Requirements: High Quality Requirements Yield High Quality Data

-- Previously, tumor samples must have been composed of at least 80 percent tumor nuclei.
-In other words, 80 percent of the cells in the sample must have been cancer cells.
-However, with the power of second-generation sequencing platforms, TCGA is now able to investigate samples with only 60 percent tumor nuclei.
-By decreasing the lower boundary, more samples are part of the TCGA program.
-TCGA has found that 60 percent provides a sufficient proportion to generate high quality data in which the tumor’s signal can be distinguished from other cells’ signals.
+- Previously, tumor samples needed to be composed of at least 80 percent tumor nuclei.
+In other words, 80 percent of the cells in the sample were required to be cancer cells.
+However, with the advent of more powerful sequencing technology, termed second-generation sequencing platforms, TCGA became able to investigate samples with only 60 percent tumor nuclei.
+By decreasing the lower boundary, more samples qualified for the TCGA program, including higher numbers of samples from heterogeneous tumors such as pancreatic adenocarcinoma and diffuse gastric cancer.
+TCGA found that 60 percent was sufficient to generate high quality data in which the tumor’s signal could be distinguished from other cells’ signals.

-- Neoadjuvant treatment is not allowable
+- Neoadjuvant treatment was not allowable

-- Sample from primary tumor is necessary
+- Sample from primary tumor was necessary

-- Biospecimens are frozen
+- Biospecimens were frozen